OpenMined/opus/README.md

 In the coming months, many world health experts predict we will be faced with the prospect of long-term, strict social distancing in order to prevent the complete overwhelming of our healthcare services.
 Some speculate that we could be facing waves of this distancing for over a year's time while vaccines and cures are developed and tested for safety.

-In the face of this, in order for our interconnected world to continue to function, we are going to need the ability to track who is a disease risk, who is not, and who has achieved immunity (insofar as thats possible).
+In the face of this, in order for our interconnected world to continue to function, we are going to need the ability to track who is a disease risk, who is not, and who has achieved immunity (insofar as that's possible).

 > Ultimately, however, I predict that we’ll restore the ability to socialize safely by developing more sophisticated ways to identify who is a disease risk and who isn’t, and discriminating—legally—against those who are.
 >